munificent/craftinginterpreters/book/control-flow.md

 Most modern languages have a higher-level looping statement for iterating over arbitrary user-defined sequences.
 C# has `foreach`, Java has "enhanced for", even C++ has range-based for statements now.
-Those offer cleaner syntax than C's for statement by implicitly calling into a iteration protocol that the object being looped over supports.
+Those offer cleaner syntax than C's for statement by implicitly calling into an iteration protocol that the object being looped over supports.

 Those are great.
 For Lox, though, we're limited by building up the interpreter a